 Applicants who have a Statement of Special Educational Needs as defined in DENI circular 2009/7 will have their applications dealt with by the Education Authority under separate arrangements and are supernumerary to the school’s admissions and enrolment numbers.

 Should a vacancy arise after 21 May 2022 all applications for admission to Year 8 that were initially refused, new applications and applications where new information has been provided will be treated equally and the published criteria applied.
 This waiting list will be in place until 30 June 2023.
 The school will contact you in writing if your child gains a place in the school by this method.

 Your child’s name will be automatically added to the list.
 Please contact the school if you wish for your child’s name to be removed from the list.

 DUTY TO VERIFY

-When considering which children should be selected for admission, the Board of Governors will only take into account information which is detailed on or uploaded with the Transfer Application.
-Parents should ensure that all information pertaining to their child and relevant to the school’s admissions criteria is stated on the Transfer Application and uploaded with it.
+When considering which children should be selected for admission, the Board of Governors will only take into account information which is detailed on or uploaded with the online Transfer Application.
+Parents should ensure that all information pertaining to their child and relevant to the school’s admissions criteria is stated on the online Transfer Application and uploaded with it.

 Applications and Admissions